hotchk155/hotchk155.github.io/arpie/manual.md

 - The **Slower** and **Faster** buttons can be used to adjust the BPM by steps of 1.

 The internally generated BPM is approximate (but good enough for  most stuff).
-However, an external clock source is recommended if a precise BPM is needed.
+However, an external clock source is recommended if a precise BPM is needed or if you need to sync to other gear as a slave.

 ## MIDI Routing Options